JSMarsh813/Reference/projects/ppt/tpn-dev-journal-14.md

 I ended up being an overachiever again (suprise suprise).
 And I really, really wanted to figure out how to personalize the magic login link with next auth & add an image to the email

-<video src="images/2023-03-30-it-was-a-journey.mp4" width="320" height="240" controls></video>
+<video src="images/2023-03-30-it-was-a-journey.mp4" width="640" height="480" controls></video>

 path.join(process.cwd()) was especially a lil' fun bug to figure out and squish!

+So to grab the right image path I needed to use path.join and process.cwd

+I figured out I needed to use process.cwd since next.js compiles the code in a different directory.
+In other words, I cant use the normal directory name since the folder the image is in will be different when compiled.
+Instead process.cwd allows us to point to the directory where next.js is being executed

-I figured out process.cwd but vercel also required path.join() to work three cheers for googling skills && gratitude for those many helpful threads
+but vercel also required path.join() to work (to create the full path to the image)

+three cheers for googling skills && gratitude for those many helpful threads

 https://nextjs.org/docs/api-reference/data-fetching/get-static-props#reading-files-use-processcwd

 https://vercel.com/guides/how-can-i-use-files-in-serverless-functions

 One thing that was a bummer is I was hoping to make two buttons

-Button 1. signs user in and sends them to dashboard Button 2. signs user in and redirects to the settings page
+- Button 1. signs user in and sends them to dashboard
+- Button 2. signs user in and redirects to the settings page

-seems that next auth only likes one callback for magic links though?
+But it seems like next auth only likes one callback for magic links though?

 Thought of a workaround but its unweildly and ehh, i really need to get other stuff done 😂

+Unweildy idea:

 Could of added a Boolean "wantsToResetPassword" property to the user objects in mongo.
 When the user clicks the forgot password button, it would send a put request.

-when the magic link spits them out @ login.Then look at session.user.resetPassword...if false ==> redirect to dashboard. if true, send to settings
+when the magic link spits them out @ login.Then look at session.user.resetPassword...

+- if false ==> redirect to dashboard.
+- if true, send to settings

 When the user goes to the settings page, check if session.user.resetPassword is true.
 If it is send a put request to change it to false